 Any animal that is not under your direct control qualifies as “at large.”
 For some states, this includes off-leash animals even if their owners watch them.
 For other states, the law only includes animals that are not under the supervision of their owners.

 For most U.S. states, breaking local leash laws results in a fine (this fine is usually tiered and increases based on how many times you get charged with breaking leash laws.
 Most states will also confiscate and impound your dog.

 Leash laws also often have clauses built into them that lessen the likelihood of animals at large in the future.
 For example, one county in North Carolina requires that any animal impounded for running at large must be microchipped by a licensed vet within seventy-two hours of owners reclaiming them.

 Pet owners also get held financially responsible for any damage or destruction their dog caused while off-leash.

 Lastly, many local municipalities also have blanket rules about off-leash animals.
 For example, they may make it unlawful to have your dog off-leash in any public park.

-Some of these leash laws may seem a little bizarre and even unenforceable, but they are in place to reduce the nuisance pet population, reduce aggressive dog attacks, and cut down on the number of unwanted litters born each year.
+Some of these leash laws may seem bizarre and even unenforceable.
+Still, they are in place to reduce the nuisance pet population, reduce aggressive dog attacks, and reduce the number of unwanted litters born yearly.

 Conclusion / Summary

-Boxers generally do well with off-leash walks when trained well, but before you let your pup off-leash, be sure that they know their commands and follow them.
-You should also be sure that it is legal to let your dog off-leash where you live!
+Boxers generally do well with off-leash walks when trained well, but before you let your pup off-leash, be sure they know their commands and follow them.
+You should also be sure that allowing your dog off-leash where you live is legal!